benjaminion/upgrading-ethereum-book/src/book.md

 #### Gwei

-All Ether amounts are specified in units of Gwei ($10^9$ Wei, $10^{-9}$ Ether).
+All Ether amounts on the consensus layer are specified in units of Gwei ($10^9$ Wei, $10^{-9}$ Ether).
 This is basically a hack to avoid having to use integers wider than 64 bits to store validator balances and while doing calculations, since $2^{64}$ Wei is only 18 Ether.
 Even so, in some places care needs to be taken to avoid arithmetic overflow when dealing with Ether calculations.

 #### Root